Economics and Career

 As for my career, it turns out I got lucky.
 I am doing something I really like doing--and I am really good at it.
 I probably would not have done anything else quite as well.
 Electrical engineering, advanced degree, telecommunications specialty, law school, patent law, further specializing in writing and obtaining patents.
 I get to work with some of the best and brightest in the world in this field, and they are very upbeat in all their work with me.
 For me it is great.
 But for some people it would be incredibly tedious and boring, and the level of care and detail work required would be stressful.

 If I were not really good at what I do, what might I have done?
-I might have continued in science or computer science, using the flexibility that six semesters of undergraduate applied math and a semester of graduate math gave me as prerequisites to technical areas like basic physics.
-(As an aside, it is sad that math is so poorly taught in most high schools and in college--kind of like classes in grammar all the time, instead of language and literature.
+I might have continued in science or computer science, using the flexibility that six semesters of undergraduate applied math and two semesters of graduate math gave me as prerequisites to technical areas like basic physics.
+(As an aside, it is sad that math is so poorly taught in most high schools and in college.
+It is kind of like having language classes in grammar all the time, instead of literature.
 In fact, math can be as exciting as any literature course.)
-Beyond the first year level of college math, the typical student doesn't really need to solve hard math problems but will need to understand the vocabulary.
+Beyond the first-year level of college math, the typical student doesn't really need to solve hard math problems but will need to understand the vocabulary.
 Courses in statistics and all the economics, finance and accounting are useful in careers in business.
+Accounting is the language of business.
 It is not high math, but to someone who can get through calculus, it shouldn’t be too hard.
-I would not push science on someone who doesn’t enjoy it, but students should be aware that the majority of high value career opportunities in this century are for those with technology backgrounds or are in technical fields in support of new technology, so that it is worth at least considering those career options.
+I would not push science on someone who doesn’t enjoy it, but students should be aware that the majority of high value career opportunities in the future are for those with technology backgrounds or are in technical fields in support of new technology, so that it is worth at least considering those career options.
 There is no reason to cut oneself off from opportunities simply out of fear and laziness.
 It is more likely than not that the non-technical person is going to end up working for someone with a technical background.
 Wouldn't it be better to be in a position to lead rather than merely to follow?

 A master's degree is nearly essential today for any sort of career growth potential.
 A professional degree is qualification for many leadership and autonomous positions that allow growth, flexibility and income potential.
-Ph.D.s often end up as college teachers.
+PhD’s often end up as college teachers.
 They often enjoy maximum flexibility but relatively low income from their institution, but they can often make money on the side by consulting in their field of expertise.
-One looks around for unfilled needs and then works to fill it.
+So look around for unfilled needs and then work to fill it.

 A master's degree in business is often a great entrée for helping people.
-It takes only 18 months of classes beyond a bachelor's degree, although it is also helpful to have a technical master's or another specialty before the MBA.
+It takes only 18 months of classes beyond a bachelor's degree, although it is also helpful to have a technical master's or another specialty such as accounting before the MBA.
 I thought seriously about an MBA, especially after seeing what the students at Harvard and Stanford Business Schools could do right out of graduate school.
-But I had already set my course, eliminating both a Ph.D. and an MBA.
+But I had already set my course, eliminating both the interest in a PhD and an MBA.

 Where to do graduate work is often important.
-Whole vistas open up to those who get a master's in business at Stanford or Cal or Harvard.
+Whole vistas open up to those who get a Master's in business at a Stanford or a Cal or a Harvard.
 Some of the top-tier firms recruit only at so-called top-tier schools.
-The schools often look for people with unusual backgrounds during business school admissions processes.
+The schools often look for people with unusual backgrounds during the business school admissions process.
 Good grades may well qualify for admission right out of undergraduate school.
 And even if admission is denied at first application, it is worth applying again it after completing a master's program or working for a while.